w7978708wen/Supply-Chain-Repository/README.md

 Equation for the first entry:
 <code>=PERCENTILE.EXC($D2:$D20, 1-K4)</code>

-I used the <code>percentile.exc</code> function on a given column to determine the threshold amounts for the top 20th, 40th, and 60th percentiles of total profit.
-In particular, I used 1 minus the 20th percentile to get total profit amounts in the top 20th percentile.
+I used the <code>PERCENTILE.EXC</code> function to determine the threshold amounts for the top 20th, 40th, and 60th percentiles of total profit.
+Specifically, I used 1 minus the 20th percentile to get total profit amounts in the top 20th percentile.